 A miniature playspace for your woodland creatures.

-Make somewhere for the fairies to sit and have a goblet of mead by creating furniture out of twigs and bits of bark, and using acorns for crockery.
+Set up an alfresco dining area for your little beings, or create a typical kitchen/dining space on a tiny scale.
+Make somewhere for the fairies to sit and have a goblet of mead.
+It’s easy and fun to create bespoke furniture out of twigs and bits of bark, and using gumnuts for crockery.

-You can also make realistic “fire” from cellophane.
+You could also add realistic “fire” made from cellophane.

 A dreamy sleep space for your little creatures to rest.